 Everyday things I notice walking around the UK.

-mall, ordinary design choices hiding in plain sight on the high street.
+Small, ordinary design choices hiding in plain sight on the high street.

 Beautifying construction sites: A look at Nike London